Hello. I'm Hector MacInnes, a sound artist, musician and

 utopian fantasies.

-Quadrophonic sound work as part of an audiovisual
+Quadraphonic sound work as part of an audiovisual

 Part of Dangerous Liaisons at La Biennale Architettura in